 - Credential Courses taught at elementary school site

 - Learn to teach in a high need urban school setting alongside master teachers in a 2-year clinical placement model.

 Candidates entering this program have either received a Bachelor's Degree or will receive a Bachelor's Degree prior to the end of their Credential Program (including CSULB Liberal Studies majors).
 Through this pathway candidates will earn a Preliminary Multiple Subject Credential and Preliminary Education Specialist Credential in 2 years.

 Candidates entering this program are in the third year of the Liberal Studies program and have completed a majority of Liberal Studies core requirements.
 These students will apply for the ITEP pathway with an ITEP credential program by Senior Year.
 Through this ITEP pathway, candidates will earn their Liberal Studies Bachelor's Degree, Preliminary Multiple Subject Credential and Preliminary Education Specialist Credential all in 5 years.

-Join us for an UDCP Information Meeting or Meet & Greet to learn more about the program and hear about the program from current students.
+Join us for an UDCP Information Meeting to learn more about the program.

 Spring 2019 UDCP Information Meetings

 Lead by program advisors.
 Covers the program structure, requirements and admission process.